jnaO/iPlayMusic/README.md

 IMPLEMENTATION
 ==============

-Place the `iPlayMusic`-folder in your web-root (the same folder as yout index.html)
+Download and place the `iPlayMusic`-folder in your web-root (the same folder as yout index.html)

 Paste: